papaver/nkbase/README.txt

     The success of the library depends on contributors like yourself.
 There are several ways to contribute to the project, from writing documentation to writing language bindings to adding core features.
-You don't necessarily have to be developer to contribute.
+You don't necessarily have to be a developer to contribute.

     For more details on how to contribute to our open source projects, please refer to the contribution guide at : http://www.nektarfx.com/contributing